Bagged Polynomial Regression and Neural Networks: Proof of main results

-\section{Proof of Theorem \ref{theorem:l_2_rates}}
+\subsection{Proof of Theorem \ref{theorem:l_2_rates}}

-\begin{proof} This proof adapts \cite{belloni2015} by using \cite{rudelson2007sampling} instead of \cite{rudelson1999random} and deriving the asymptotic rates for non leading terms.
-Then the results are extended to include a finite sample rate under a subgaussianity assumption.
+\begin{proof} This proof adapts \cite{belloni2015} by using \cite{rudelson2007sampling} (details in the Online Appendix) instead of \cite{rudelson1999random} and deriving the asymptotic rates for non leading terms.
+Then the results are extended to include a finite-sample rate under a subgaussianity assumption.
 Notation wise let $\| \cdot \|$ denote the Euclidean norm and $\| \cdot \|_{op}$ denote the operator norm for matrices.
 It will be useful to note that for a matrix $A$ and vector $b$, $\| A b\| \leq \|A\|_{op} \|b\|$.

 Start by observing that

 and under normalization $Q=I$

 By the triangle inequality,